Abizerh/SupportArticles-docs/support/azure/active-directory/enable-support-tls-environment.md

 ### Native support for Windows operating systems and servers

 Windows 8.1, Windows Server 2012 R2, Windows 10, Windows Server 2016, and later versions of Windows natively support TLS 1.2 for client-server communications over WinHTTP.
+Ensure you have not explicitly disabled TLS 1.2 on this platforms.

-By default, earlier versions of Windows, such as Windows 7 and Windows Server 2008, don't enable TLS 1.2 or TLS 1.1 for secure communications by using WinHTTP.
+By default, earlier versions of Windows, such as Windows 7 and Windows Server 2012, don't enable TLS 1.2 or TLS 1.1 for secure communications by using WinHTTP.
 For these earlier versions of Windows, install [Update 3140245](https://support.microsoft.com/help/3140245) to enable the registry values from the [Enable TLS 1.2](#enable-tls-12) section.
 You can configure those values to add TLS 1.2 and TLS 1.1 to the default secure protocols list for WinHTTP.

 For more information, see [How to enable TLS 1.2 on clients](https://docs.microsoft.com/mem/configmgr/core/plan-design/security/enable-tls-1-2-client).